 - Let the dough rest and rise in a warm place for 1 hour.
-Dough will double in size.
+The dough will double in size.

 - Add up the scraps of dough and free-form balls of dough.
 Add your choice of jam to the middle, and close them up, like dumplings.

-- Let the dough rest another 10 minutes.
+- Let the dough rest for another 10 minutes.

 - In the meantime, add 2-3 inches of oil to a large, thick-walled pot and heat over medium heat.
 Use a candy thermometer to measure 350*, or add a small drop of water to the oil.
 If it bursts (be careful of splatters.
 Don’t get burned!), the oil is hot enough.